mich561d/ChatBot/README.md

 ## Installation of Project
 open command prompt and do : `git clone https://github.com/mich561d/ChatBot.git`

-There are only two scripts.
-Place them on the different systems.
-If same systems use 127.0.0.1 as the address.
+Edit settings files and then:

-Server is invoked from the terminal as : `Python chatBot-server.py <port number>`
+1. Invoke server from the terminal as : `Python chatBot-server.py`

-Client is invoked from the terminal as : `Python chatBot-client.py <TCP ip address of the server> <port number>`
+2. Invoke client from the terminal as : `Python chatBot-client.py`

-Commands to use from Client: `TODO`

 ## Development environment :
 - Windows 10 Pro